-The Troy Global Campus academic programs and course offerings are the responsibility of the deans of the academic colleges, academic department, and appropriate Global Campus personnel.
-Troy University faculty and administrative oversight functions include, but are not limited to, academic oversight and control, new site approval, monitoring institutional effectiveness, faculty selection, certification, evaluation and graduate faculty status determination.
-The administration of the Global Campus is the responsibility of the Vice Chancellor, Global Campus.
+Global Campus academic offerings and programs are under the purview of the various departments and colleges of the university.
+Troy University faculty and administrative oversight functions include, but are not limited to academic oversight and control; monitoring of institutional effectiveness; faculty selection, certification, evaluation and faculty status determination.